Leonid Zhabotinsky

-Leonid Ivanovich Zhabotinsky (Леонiд Іванович Жаботинський; 28 January 1938 – 14 January 2016) was a Soviet weightlifter who set 19 world records in the superheavyweight class, and won gold medals at the 1964 and 1968 Olympic Games.
+Leonid Ivanovich Zhabotinsky (Леонiд Іванович Жаботинський, Leonid Ivanovych Zhabotynskyi; 28 January 1938 – 14 January 2016) was a Soviet-Ukrainian weightlifter who set 19 world records in the superheavyweight class, and won gold medals at the 1964 and 1968 Olympic Games.
+He also set 20 Soviet Union records and 58 Ukrainian records.

 Early life

-Zhabotinsky was born on 28 January 1938 in a village in Uspenka, Sumy Oblast, into a Cossack family.
+Zhabotinsky was born on 28 January 1938 in a village in Uspenka, Sumy Oblast, into a Ukrainian family.
 Although Ivan Filippovich, his father, was an athlete, Zhabotinsky stated in a 1967 interview that he took after one of his grandfathers, and neither of his parents had an outstanding physique.
-Zhabotinsky spent his childhood years in Zaporozhye.
-After graduating from the seven-year secondary school, he worked at the Kharkov Tractor Plant and was coached by Mikhail Svetlichny at the local weightlifting club of the Armed Forces sports society.
+Zhabotinsky spent his childhood years in Zaporizhia.
+Zhabotinsky was making his first steps in sports at a local rural sports school.
+After graduating from the seven-year secondary school, he worked at the Kharkiv Tractor Plant and was coached by Mikhail Svetlichny at the local weightlifting club of the Armed Forces sports society.

 Weightlifting career

 Zhabotinsky debuted at the Ukrainian SSR Championship in 1957, where he earned a bronze medal.
-Later that year, Zhabotinsky entered the Kharkov Pedagogical Institute and studied there until 1964.
+Later that year, Zhabotinsky entered the Kharkiv Pedagogical Institute and studied there until 1964.
 He was the flag bearer for the Soviet Union during the opening ceremonies of the 1968 Summer Olympics in Mexico City, carrying the flag with one hand when the team marched in, when all the other flag bearers used two hands.
 Between 1963 and 1974, Zhabotinsky set 19 world records in the superheavyweight class and won gold medals at the 1964 and 1968 Olympics.
 He was a member of the Communist Party of the Soviet Union between 1965 and 1991.